History of Insurance

 In 1873, Massachusetts became the 1st state to adopt a standard policy for the writing of fire insurance.
 New York passed a similar law in 1886.
 One of these standardized contracts for fire was the 1943 New York Standard Fire Insurance Policy (SFP).
 Although no longer used, this policy had many provisions that are common in modern-day policies.
 Many basic property insurance concepts were first legally defined in the SFP, such as the principles of indemnity, insurable interest, actual cash value, and pro rata sharing of losses if the insured was covered by several insurance companies.

 There were 2 major advantages with using a standard policy, such as the Standard Fire Policy.
-First, loss-adjustment problems are reduced, since the possibility of two contracts with different policy provisions are reduced.
+First, loss-adjustment problems are reduced, since the possibility of 2 contracts with different policy provisions are reduced.
 Second, there are fewer legal difficulties, since the words, phrases, and provisions of the standard contract have been interpreted repeatedly by the courts, so the meaning of standardized provisions is known more precisely.

 Insurance Regulation